negarhonarvar/Persian-NLP/README.md

 ```
 ├── README.md             # This readme file
 ├── requirements.txt      # List of dependencies
-├── Persiantokenization&morphologicalanalysis.ipynb            # Main Jupyter notebook with the full pipeline
+├── Persiantokenization&morphologicalanalysis.ipynb            # Main Colab notebook with the full pipeline
 ├── src/
 │   ├── Extract the Text    # PDF text extraction and OCR functions
 │   ├── Preprocessing  # Functions to remove English words and normalize spacing